 Furthermore, integrated energy management systems can be coupled with environmental management policies in order to construct a holistic system for the monitoring and control of energy consumption, thus improving performance.

-Beneficts derived from de usage of EMSs:
+Beneficts derived from de usage of EMS

 - Identifying and prioritising energy needs and expeditures.